MaryNydegger/386-EDA-Project/Feedback.md

 * *Justin Pferdner*: Having a table of contents is super helpful!
 I liked that you included how your approach changed (going from scatterplot to box plots to make a more informative graph) and you really dove into your analysis which made it more than just a light skim over some charts.
 I also liked how you included your streamlit app in the post.
 It looks great!

-* *Tyler*: I liked your table of contents and the flow of the images, i thought you very clearly explained your process.
+* *Tyler Smith*: I liked your table of contents and the flow of the images, i thought you very clearly explained your process.
 I thought it all was very well put together and didn't see many grammatical fixes.
 One thing that could be interesting is including more specific insights in the conclusion, like what you actually learned from the project.
 Key takeaways.
 Other than that it looks great.

 ### Part 4